BiosBoy/mern-app/README.md

 # MERN-stack App with Auth and sessions storage
-Full-stack, clear builded MERN-App for storage security info of employers.
+Full-stack App, clear builded on MongoDB-Express-React-NodeJSs-stack for storage security info of employers.
 Created with ✔️ authentication and 🏰 session storage.
 You can find the live version there: https://mern-app-sviatkuzh.herokuapp.com/

 # V.1.0